tposney/noplayerdrag/README.md

 [module.json](https://gitlab.com/tposney/noplayerdrag/raw/master/module.json)

 ## Usage
-Once installed and activated usethe config options to choose the config you want.
+Once installed and activated, use the config options to choose the config you want.
 Reload is not required when changing options.

 ## Contributing